sridaranathiyappan/forumsri/distributor-master.md

 - User clicks on 'Save' option and the customer details will get added to the customer master

 ## Events at Business logic layer (overview)
-- Providing the front end access control based on user profile to create an Distributor
+- Providing the front end access control based on user profile to create a Distributor
 - Generate record reference number for record creation Internal reference.
 Every request should have this reference to process, manipulate or produce data.

 - Validate the data submitted from front end - Datatype & security related.
 - Validate the data submitted from front end - Business related

 ## Flow of Related Events
-- Creation of Distributor
-- Creation of User
+- Creation of Distributor User
-- Distributor User Mapping
+- Distributor and Distributor User has to get Mapped to login into Distributor portal to manage the operations
-- Distributor and Sub Distributor Mapping
+- Distributor and Sub Distributor Mapping to be done
-- Creation and mapping of Vendor
+- Creation of Vendor and mapping the Vendor with the distributor
-- CP user and Distributor Mapping
+- CP user and Distributor has to get mapped
-- CD Key for Integration
+- CD Key mapping with Distributor to manage the data integration

+## Flow of related Events Chart
+graph TB
+  subgraph "Report Update Process"
+  NodeReport[Update Report Data]
+  end

+  subgraph "Mail Process"
+  NodeMail[Sent Mail to Customer] end

 # Precondition for Creating a Distributor